 How to Watch Washington Capitals at Buffalo Sabres Live Without Cable on Apple TV, Roku, Fire TV, & Mobile

-On Thursday, January 14, 2021 at 7:00 PM EST, the Buffalo Sabres face the Washington Capitals.
-The game is airing exclusively on NBC Sports Washington (in Washington) and MSG (in Buffalo), which you can stream with a Live TV Streaming Service.
+On Friday, January 15, 2021 at 7:00 PM EST, the Buffalo Sabres face the Washington Capitals.
+The game is airing exclusively on NBC Sports Washington and MSG, which you can stream with a Live TV Streaming Service.

 Buffalo Sabres vs. Washington Capitals